bosmatzeichner/AfricanAmericanMoviesIndustry/README.md

 	PEOPLE:

-		For each person in how many movies he took place.

 		How many of the people in the filtered data are male/female.

 		Creating a map of place of birth areas.

-		Average age.

-		popularity - for each person find out in how many movies they played
+		popularity - for each person find out in how many movies he took place.

-		map the places of birth
+		map the places of birth.